Thinking of submitting to New England Review?

 After twelve weeks have passed, you may query as to the status of your submission; e-mail queries are preferred, but you may also query by mail (include SASE) or phone: 802-443-5075.

-Nonfiction & Other: We are looking for a broad range of nonfiction, as well as screenplays and dramatic works.
+Nonfiction & Other: We are looking for a broad range of nonfiction, as well as screenplays, dramatic works, and works in translation.
 Among the types of nonfiction NER publishes are interpretive and personal essays, critical reassessments, cultural criticism (art, film, etc.), “Letters from Abroad,” and “Letters from American Places.”
 We will consider simultaneous submissions in nonfiction, as long as you make it clear that it is a simultaneous submission and withdraw your submission immediately upon acceptance elsewhere.
 We attempt to respond to all prose submissions within twelve weeks.
 We accept nonfiction submissions online and on paper.

 NER Digital: NER Digital is New England Review’s online project dedicated to original creative writing for the web.
 Our current series—“Confluences”—presents writers’ encounters with other works of art in any media.
 We are seeking brief essays, 500 to 1000 words, in response to a book, play, poem, film, painting, sculpture, building, or other work of art.
 Put yourself in the picture and fashion your essay around an actual autobiographical encounter with this work of art.
 Along with your submission, include a one-line writers’ bio and your current mailing address.
 Please also submit an image of or link to the artwork you are discussing.
 (Please note that the artwork will only be reproduced on our website if we are able to secure permission from the copyright holder.)
 We accept NER Digital submissions only online.